nickThomasson/campsite-db/README.md

 ### DOTENV

 You will need credentials, that have proper access to [directus](https://directus.io).
-After that you just have to create a *.env.local* file in the project root and copy the folling lines into it.
+You will find an example configuration file in the project root.
+Just rename it like so:

 ```
-VUE_APP_USERNAME = "yourUsername"
-VUE_APP_PASSWORD = "yourPAssword"
+mv example.env.local .env.local
 ```

+After that, you just have to fill in your credentials and a valid api url

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).